In various spots such as writing a research paper, we look and pull selective data from various sources as it assists in supporting our theme.

 What is Paraphrasing?

-Paraphrasing can be defined as understanding a given text in order to decode it in one’s original words in such a way that the meaning of the initial text is not changed.
+Paraphrasing can be defined as understanding a given text to decode it in one’s original words so that the meaning of the initial text is not changed.

-In simple language, paraphrasing is like grasping the concept of a few topics from another writer’s work then remodeling it into your own way of thoughts and words.
+In simple language, paraphrasing is like grasping the concept of a few topics from another writer’s work and then remodeling it into your way of thought and words.

-Paraphrasing is needed typically to prove your purpose or point.
-It enhances the material by supporting it, adding credibility and depth to your work.
+Paraphrasing is needed to prove your purpose or point.
+It supports the material, adding credibility and depth to your work.

 - When another writer’s work needs to be used for your writing.